 I went one step further and compared my bowel movements and their pain levels for the first eight days of November and of January!
 The difference is…staggering!

 Look how numbers have completely shifted!!!
 I was flabbergasted when I did the comparison!
 I mean, I’ve obviously noticed a huge difference in my quality-of-bathroom-life, but wasn’t expecting THIS!
+And if you’d like more up-to-date info on my bowel movements and pain symptoms, I’ve started blogging about them on the first of every month.

 If I ever needed any sort of reassurance that my bowel resection and Endometriosis excision surgeries were the right call, this is it.
 Not that I needed that validation.
 And am so grateful to Dr. Mel Kurtulus and Dr. Matthew Schultzel for their expertise, compassion, and friendship.